"Calamity West is one of the best playwrights in Chicago. Or maybe the country. Or the universe." - Chicago Reader

 - Chicago Reader

-Calamity West is an award-winning playwright and educator whose work has been produced and developed at the Lucille Lortel Theatre, Primary Stages, the Lee Strasberg Theatre and Film Institute, Williamstown Theatre Festival, Roundabout Underground, the Goodman Theatre, and Jackalope Theatre Company - among others.
+Calamity West is an award-winning playwright and educator whose work has been developed, produced, and presented by leading institutions including The Goodman, Primary Stages, The Public, Williamstown Theatre Festival, Roundabout Underground, the Lucille Lortel Theatre, the Lee Strasberg Theatre & Film Institute, and Jackalope Theatre Company - to name a few.